 Instructions

-- Melt the chocolate and butter in a large bowl place over a pan of barely simmering water.
+- Melt the chocolate and butter in a large bowl placed over a pan of simmering water.
+1 cup Dark chocolate (55%) chips, 6 Tbsp Butter

-- Take the bowl off the heat and stir in the sugar.
+- Take the bowl off the heat and stir in the sugar.1/2 cup Raw sugar

-- Sift in the chickpea flour, almond flour, cocoa powder, and baking soda.
+- Sift in the chickpea flour, almond flour, cocoa powder, and baking soda.1/2 cup Chickpea flour/ Besan, 1/4 cup Almond flour, 1/3 cup Cocoa powder, 1/4 tsp Baking soda

 - Mix well.

 - Stir in the warm soy milk and rosewater ( optional).
 Don't overmix.
-You should have a nice, shiny thick batter.
+You should have a nice, shiny, thick batter.1/2 cup Soy milk, warm, 1 tsp Rosewater

 - Let the cake cool completely in the pan.
 Then refrigerate for at least 1 hour before taking it out of the pan.

-- Serve as is or top with chocolate sauce.
+- Serve as is or top with chocolate ganache.
 Decorate with pistachio slivers, dried rose petals, and pomegranate arils.
 Enjoy!

 - Gently heat the cream, add the chocolate chips, stir well until you get a smooth, shiny mixture.
 Let it cool before pouring on the cake.